Vestal High School: Regents

+The Seal of Biliteracy is awarded to students who demonstrate proficiency in English and another language.
+Students are able to earn multiple rewards if they demonstrate the adequate level of proficiency in multiple non-English languages.

+22 seniors in the 2022-2023 academic year earned at least one Seal of Biliteracy.

 News

 Vestal Facilities Project

 The Vestal Central School District upgraded the deteriorating conditions of all the buildings within the district through a $54,841,000 project.
 Work began in the summer of 2006 and has since been completed.

 As of December 2006, both the auditorium and gymnasium were completed and open for public use.
 Over the 2007 summer vacation, the gymnasium floor was re-done due to improper installation.

 Work was completed on the school's track and football stadium partially through the fall season.
 As a result, the Homecoming game was the first game played in the new stadium.

 A new wing was added during the course of the 07–08 school year and was opened for students to tour during the last week of that school year.
 It featured many new classrooms, each with its own Smartboard and a whole-wall white board.

 Renovations on the pool and its associated locker room areas began in April 2007.